-Your locomotive is equipped with two neoprene rubber traction tires on each power truck.
+Your locomotive is equipped with two neoprene rubber traction tires on the middle axle of each drive truck.
 While these tires are extremely durable and long-lasting there may arise a time where they will need to be replaced.
-Should this occur, you will need to remove the trucks and truck sides on the truck block from the chassis in order to slip the new tire over the grooved drive wheel.
-We suggest you follow the disassembly instructions found in the Lubrication section on the preceding pages to dissemble the chassis and truck blocks from the body.
+Should this occur, you will need to remove the trucks from the chassis and the trucksides from the trucks in order to slip the new tire over the grooved drive wheel.
+Figures 7 and 8 identify the screws necessary to remove the body and trucks from the chassis.

 Before the new tire can be installed, you must make sure the old tire has been completely removed from the groove in the drive wheel.
 Use a razor blade or small flatblade screwdriver pry away any remains left from the old tire that may still be in the drive wheel groove.
 Once the old tire has been completely removed, slip the new tire onto the wheel.
 You may find it useful to use two small flatblade screwdrivers to assist you in stretching the tire over the wheel.
 Be careful to avoid twisting the tire when stretching it over the wheel.
 If a twist occurs, the tire will have to be removed and reinstalled or a noticeable wobble in your engine will occur when operating the locomotive.
 In addition, it is important to make sure that the tire is fully seated inside the groove.
 Any portion of the tire extending out of the groove can cause the engine to wobble.
-A razor blade can be used to trim away any excess tire that doesn't't seat itself inside the groove properly.
+A razor blade can be used to trim away any excess tire that doesn't seat itself inside the groove properly.